RikiSot/smart-battery-manager/README.md

 Using big data and deep learning tools, it is possible to forecast electric consumption and compare the result to the power output from a solar panel array.
 The comparision will determine the behaviour of the charging profile of the batteries.

-The whole project can be reached at www.sampletext.com
+The whole project can be reached at the public UPV repository (Spanish) [RiuNet](https://riunet.upv.es/handle/10251/181879)

 ## What's included